 I wavered between writing another Iran war update and this article, so I’ll say a few things about the Iranian war.
 There’s evidence that Israeli intelligence networks in Iran and elsewhere are being compromised fast.
 It appears that:

-This will, of course, lead to Indian tech and guest workers being unwelcome and a massive crash in foreign earnings sent back to India.
+This will, of course, lead to Indian tech and guest workers being unwelcome, and a massive crash in foreign earnings sent back to India.

 Meanwhile, the US is sending vast numbers of planes and supplies to the Middle East.
 Only B-2 bombers can deliver munitions powerful enough to actually crack Iran’s underground nuclear enrichment.
-Trump is screaming “unconditional surrender”, the propaganda operation is in full echo of the Iraq war, and it certainly looks like the US is going to enter the war, though Trump is so fickle that nothing is certain till it happens.
+Trump is screaming “unconditional surrender,” the propaganda operation is in full echo of the Iraq war, and it certainly looks like the US is going to enter the war, though Trump is so fickle that nothing is certain until it happens.

 Still, my guess is that TACO (Trump Always Chickens Out) rankles with Trump, and since he’s too gutless to stand firm on tariffs, he’ll start a war.

-Likewise, as Bush Jr. understood, war time Presidents are popular.
+Likewise, as Bush Jr. understood, war-time Presidents are popular.
 Trump’s polls are atrocious, and he will expect a rally around effect from being a war President to repair them and save him in the mid-terms.

-• Patriot: 500-550, expected to go up to 650 by 2027 (the rate of increase is itself pathetic.)
+- Patriot: 500-550, expected to go up to 650 by 2027 (the rate of increase is itself pathetic.)

-• SM-6 (Aegis naval AD): 125-150 a year
+- SM-6 (Aegis naval AD): 125-150 a year

-• SM-3 (Aegis again): 20-50 a year
+- SM-3 (Aegis again): 20-50 a year

-• Stinger (man-pad AD, important in Ukraine): 600-700 a year.
+- Stinger (man-pad AD, important in Ukraine): 600-700 a year.

-• Sidewinder (short range A-A): 1600-1800 a year
+AIM-120 AMRAAM (middle-range A-A): 800-1,000- Sidewinder (short-range A-A): 1600-1800 a year

 Numbers for offensive missiles are similar:

-• Tomahawk missiles (sea launched vs. ground targets): 68-100/year
+- Tomahawk missiles (sea-launched vs. ground targets): 68-100/year

-• JASSM missiles (long range precision cruise missile): 200-300/year
+- JASSM missiles (long-range precision cruise missile): 200-300/year

-• Javelin anti-tank (man portable): 1,200-1,500/year
+- Javelin anti-tank (man-portable): 1,200-1,500/year

-• MGM-400 ATACMS (ground to ground, launched from HIMARS and MLRS launchers): 50-100/year
+- MGM-400 ATACMS (ground-to-ground, launched from HIMARS and MLRS launchers): 50-100/year

-This means that China will have complete dominance in the their part of the Pacific, and definitely around Taiwan and the first island chain, for years.
-Indeed, by the time the US re-stockpiles, China will be so far ahead in numbers of missiles that it will be hopeless, and that’s before we get to the fact that China can replenish stocks so much faster than the US.
+This means that China will have complete dominance in the their part of the Pacific, definitely around Taiwan and the first island chain, for years.
+Indeed, by the time the US re-stockpiles, China will be so far ahead in numbers of missiles that it will be hopeless, and that’s before we get to the fact that China can replenish stocks much faster than the US.

-But it is also accelerating America’s decline.
+But it is also accelerating American decline.

-Trump is also dismantling the social welfare system, turning the US into a police state (and not the sort-of-good kind, yes, they exist, China is one of them), massively increasing inequality and basically destroying the remaining social solidarity between Americans.
+Trump is also dismantling the social welfare system, turning the US into a police state (and not the sort-of-good kind, yes, they exist, China is one of them), massively increasing inequality and basically destroying any remaining social solidarity between Americans.

 If you’ve read this far, and you read a lot of my articles, you might wish to donate or subscribe.
 I’ve written over 3,500 posts, and the site, and Ian, take money to run.

-1. Like & Subscribe
+Like & Subscribe

 Even when Trump rejects them and treats them like shit, they are still aligned.
 BFFL — Best Friends For Life.
 With the G7 and Trump, it’s more than lip service.